Your Notifications are Empty.

 What is a Third-Party Liability Cover?

-Differenciate Third-Party Liability and Comprehensive Motor Insurance?
+Differentiate Third-Party Liability and Comprehensive Motor Insurance?

-"Third-Party Liability: Covers damages you cause to another person or their property.
+Third-Party Liability: Covers damages you cause to another person or their property.
 It's mandatory by law.
-Comprehensive: Covers third-party liability plus damages to your own vehicle due to accidents, theft, natural disasters, etc. as per the policy terms"
+Comprehensive: Covers third-party liability plus damages to your own vehicle due to accidents, theft, natural disasters, etc., as per the policy terms.

-Will my no claims bonus be transferred if I renew my motor insurance?
+Will my no-claims bonus be transferred if I renew my motor insurance?

-Certainly, the no claim bonus feature in vehicle insurance can reduce the premium by a certain percentage each year if no claims are made.
+Certainly, the no-claim bonus feature in vehicle insurance can reduce the premium by a certain percentage each year if no claims are made.
 This feature has proven beneficial for long-term insurance policies with the same company.

 What should be my first action to initiate a claim?